{SECTION_MENU}

 Young Carers

-you’re under eighteen years old and look after another person at home, you are a young carer.
+You’re under eighteen years old and look after another person at home, you are a young carer.
 If so, you’re not alone.
 It’s estimated there are 50,000 young carers in the UK.
 You may be looking after a parent or another relative, like a sister or brother.

 You may be looking after someone because: